H4x0r-000/QuantumLabViewer/README.md

 # Usage

 ## Startup
-To use it you can just run QuantumLabViewerLauncher.exe inside the composited/Release folder, or if you Net Framework version doesn't support it you can find an Net3.1 version of the Launcher inside composited/Release/Net3.1Launcher
+To use it you can just run QuantumLabViewerLauncher.exe inside the composited/Release folder, or if your Net Framework version doesn't support it you can find an Net3.1 version of the Launcher inside composited/Release/Net3.1Launcher

 Alternatively, you can run "QuantumLab Manuel Start Offline.bat" or "QuantumLab Manuel Start Online.bat" to start manually.